Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/loss_functions.md

 <ins>Model Output</ins>: The univariate normal distribution has two parameters (mean, variance).
 Define the model to predict the value of the mean and treat the variance as a constant.

-    - Note: By treating the variance as a constant, we are assuming that the output increases relatively the same throughout all input values
+- <ins>Note</ins>: By treating the variance as a constant, we are assuming that the output increases relatively the same throughout all input values

 Using the univariate normal distribution and the model output, we are able to compute the negative log-likelihood and simplify it.
 This results in the least squares loss function

 ### Heteroscedastic Regression
-The heteroscedastic regression uses the same format as the univariate regression but has two different models (one for the mean and another for the variance).
+The <ins>heteroscedastic regression</ins> uses the same format as the univariate regression but has two different models (one for the mean and another for the variance).
 This assumes that the variance isn’t constant, making it a suitable loss function for heteroscedastic (nonconstant variance) models

 ### Binary Classification
 **<ins>Binary Classification</ins>**: an output of one of two discrete values (0, 1)